Overview of State Laws: Leaving Unattended Animals in Vehicles

 Most states limit penalties to misdemeanors or civil fines/infractions, even for repeat offenders, with these exceptions:

 - New Hampshire stipulates a felony for a second or subsequent offense

 - Neither Maine nor South Dakota provide for a penalty

 Reasons for Optimism

-- “Hot car” laws are becoming increasingly more prevalent, with eight enacted in just the last two years and two more pending.
+- “Hot car” laws are becoming increasingly more prevalent, with eleven enacted in just the last two years and two more pending.

-- While only Tennessee and Wisconsin currently allow concerned citizens to break into vehicles to rescue an animal, prosecutors may be reluctant to bring charges against rescuers, given the public relations nightmare and scant chance of a conviction.
+- While only eight states currently allow concerned citizens to break into vehicles to rescue an animal, prosecutors may be reluctant to bring charges against rescuers, given the public relations nightmare and scant chance of a conviction.
 In Georgia, for example, charges were dropped against a man who smashed a car window to rescue a Pomeranian mix who was in distress.

 - Former ALDF fellow Jennie James writes, “Given bloated dockets, crowded prisons, and mandatory sentencing schemes, prosecutors are generally motivated to dismiss or settle cases brought against meritorious defendants.
 Thus, the person who breaks a car window to free a trapped dog may be lauded, not charged.
 In fact, since police enjoy similar discretion, the dog’s rescuer may not even be arrested.”